-The Assessment Review Commission's Proposed 2022 Budget expense is \$6.1 million, a \$1.2 million increase from the 2021 Projection.
+The Assessment Review Commission's 2022 NIFA Approved Budget expense is \$6.1 million, a \$1.2 million increase from the 2021 Projection.
 Salaries, Wages & Fees are \$5.9 million, a \$1.2 million increase from the 2021 Projection, primarily due to the hiring plan that will increase staff.

-The 2022 Proposed Budget includes the estimated impact of collective bargaining.
+The 2022 NIFA Approved Budget includes the estimated impact of collective bargaining.
 The estimated impact is consistent with the pattern established under the two ratified agreements and includes adjustments retroactive to the expiration of the previous contracts.

-The 2022 Proposed Budget funds \$251,000 in Other Than Personal Services, a \$10,000 increase compared to the 2021 Projection.
+The 2022 NIFA Approved Budget funds \$251,000 in Other Than Personal Services, a \$10,000 increase compared to the 2021 Projection.
 This is primarily due to the increase in mailings to taxpayers grieving their assessments, related postage, computer supplies, membership dues and mandated educational training.

-2021 NIFA Mid-Year 2021 E/R Object Name 2020 Actual Approved Projection 2022 Proposed EXP AA - SALARIES, WAGES & FEES 4,670,475 4,944,684 4,713,587 5,895,269 DD - GENERAL EXPENSES 60,612 241,000 241,000 251,000 EXP Total 4,731,086 5,185,684 4,954,587 6,146,269 REV BF - RENTS & RECOVERIES - - 217,225 - REV Total 217,225
+E/R Object Name 2020 Actual 2021 NIFA Approved Mid-Year 2021 Projection 2022 NIFA Approved EXP AA - SALARIES, WAGES & FEES 4,670,475 4,944,684 4,713,587 5,895,269 DD - GENERAL EXPENSES 60,612 241,000 241,000 251,000 EXP Total 4,731,086 5,185,684 4,954,587 6,146,269 REV BF - RENTS & RECOVERIES - - 217,225 - REV Total 217,225

-Headcount Union 2021 NIFA Approved On Board HC 9/9/2021 2022 Proposed
+Headcount Union 2021 NIFA Approved On Board HC 9/9/2021 2022 NIFA Approved

 Full-Time BOARD 9 6 9

 CSEA 53 55 60

 ORD 1 3 1

-Full-Time Tota al 63 64 70
+Full-Time Tota 1 63 64 70

 Part Time 2 2 3

-Part Time Tot al 2 2 3
+Part Time Tota al 2 2 3

-Assessment Review Commission Category Performance Measures Description Goal Statement Government Efficiency % ProSe Grievances Filed The number of parcels appealed ProSe as a percentage of total appeals.
+Assessment Review Commission Category Performance Measures Description Goal Statement Efficiency % ProSe Grievances Filed % Representative Grievances Filed The number of parcels appealed ProSe as a percentage of total appeals.
+The number of parcels appealed by Representatives as a percentage of total appeals.
 The number of grievances filed is not a measure that is controllable by the agency.
-Actions taken in response (Reviews, Government Efficiency % Representative Grievances Filed The number of parcels appealed by Representatives as a percentage of total appeals.
-Offers and Settlements) are controllable.
+Actions taken in response (Reviews, Offers and Settlements) are controllable.
+Linciency difevances Pheu as a percentage of total appears.
 Response percentages, then, are the targets that reflect agency performance.
 Government Efficiency % Grievances Reviewed The number of grievances reviewed by ARC as a percentage of all residential or commercial appeals Review assessments to provide Nassau County taxpayers with accurate assessments before they become a future refund liability. % Grievances Receiving Offers The number of appeals receiving offers by ARC as a percentage of all residential or commercial appeals.
 Offer Nassau County taxpayers a fair and accurate assessment of their property.
 Government Efficiency % Accepted Offers The number of offers from ARC, whether reduced or not, accepted by taxpayers or their representatives as a percentage of all residential or commercial appeals.
 Adjust assessments as needed to accepted values.
 Government Efficiency % Reductions / Settlements The number of grievances settled with reductions as a percentage of all residential or commercial appeals.
 Reduction settlement of grievances.
-ALL STATISTICS CALCU LATED USING A NON-DUPLICATE HTPAR TAI BLE OR AROW IVG TABLE
+ALL STATISTICS CALCU JLATED USING A NON-DUPLICATE HTPAR TAI BLE OR AROW IVG TABLE